 You can easily carry it in your car for quick fixes on the go.
 This product is perfect for repairing the damage done by stones, which can often fly up from the tires on the car in front of you.
 Unfortunately, it isn’t ideal for large cracks and will fail to fully fill them in.

-This simple, easy-to-use solution uses a deep-penetrating repair resin to get deep into damage and seal it up.
+This simple, easy-to-use solution uses a deep-penetrating repair resin to get deep into the damage and seal it up.
 The included instructions will take you through the process step-by-step.
 Just leave your car in the sunlight for a few minutes so that the resin has time to set.
-If you follow the directions carefully you can avoid having to replace your windshield altogether.
+If you follow the directions carefully, you can avoid having to replace your windshield altogether.
 It will restore the windshield to like-new condition.

 Award: BEST FOR CIRCULAR DAMAGE

 This windshield repair kit is filled with practical tools.
 The best part of it is a star-shaped tool with suction cups on each point of the star.
-This affixes to your windshield to hold the resin bottle steady as you fill in the crack or chip.
+This affixes to your windshield to steady the resin bottle as you fill in the crack or chip.
 Unfortunately, the damage will still be visible in many cases.